gykovacs/vessel/README.md

 > make install

 The package installs:
-   1. some dlls containing general image processing methods,
+   1. some shared objects/dlls containing general image processing methods,
    2. an application called "vessel"/"vessel.exe", which contains the implementation of the segmentation method,
    3. a Python script which is intended to be used as the main interface of the method,
    4. the model descriptor files trained on the STARE and DRIVE databases.